zroes/zroes/README.md

 ### Hi there 👋

+My name's Zack, I'm a full stack developer (in training at Codeworks) and I enjoy applying myself and finding solution to difficult problems.

+I primarily work with Vue, Bootstrap, and Node, with previous experience in Python and C++.
+I look forward to furthering my knowledge with new technologies!

+When I'm not coding, I like to spend my time rock climbing at the gym, or backpacking in the great outdoors!
 <!--
 **zroes/zroes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.